What Is FEDCs?

 Ready to Support Your Child's Emotional Development?

 If you're in New Jersey and want to explore how DIR Floortime can help your child progress through the FEDCs stages, Wondirful Play is here to support you.
-Our experienced therapists offer personalized DIR Floortime services tailored to your child's unique needs, helping them grow emotionally, socially, and cognitively.
+Our experienced therapists offer personalized DIR Floortime services in New Jersey tailored to your child's unique needs, helping them grow emotionally, socially, and cognitively.

 Interested in learning more about DIR Floortime and how it can benefit your child?
 Reach out to us to schedule a consultation and take the first step toward fostering meaningful emotional development.
 We’re proud to serve families in New Jersey and are committed to helping every child thrive.